 If you don’t believe in the process or think the process is untrustworthy, you’re not going to commit.
 The process does work.
 You will not be broken by the end of it.

 6. Breaks and Refeeds Help Us All

 Anyone engaging in fat loss has to understand taking breaks from a deficit for a period is expected.
 Your “fat loss” will be in cycles of maintenance and deficits.
-You will regain water lost during your time in a deficit, recover, and then start again till you’re done.
+You will regain water lost during your time in a deficit, recover, and then start again until you’re done.
 Doesn’t sound sexy?
 It isn’t, but for most people it is the best way to go about things and certainly the most predictable.
 To read more about dieting breaks you can check out this article here.

 The method one chooses to lose fat is important.
-While the Biggest Loser has shown to be an effective way to lose body fat, it is not turning out to be the best method to maintain body fat loss.
+While The Biggest Loser has shown to be an effective way to lose body fat, it is not turning out to be the best method to maintain body fat loss.
 The main reason it’s ineffective is an incomplete education for the contestants.
 To some degree, this rests on the education of the doctors and trainers themselves.
 Degrees are obviously not a problem being their credentials are top level.
 Still, there is a big gap in the system.
-At the release of this article, I saw a flood of trainers and doctors share the article and study as the “smoking gun” without any critical thought given to method behind it.
-The best trainers and doctors utilized this information as food for thought, not the end of the world and scare tactics.
+At the release of this article, I saw a flood of trainers and doctors share the article and study as the “smoking gun” without any critical thought given to the method behind it.
+The best trainers and doctors utilized this information as food for thought not the end of the world and scare tactics.

 – RMR is but one factor to determine overall caloric burn.
-In controlled research, drops in RMR when returning to weight stable and fed states are minimal and mostly related to body weight and activity, not RMR itself.
+In controlled research, drops in RMR when returning to weight stable and fed states are minimal and mostly related to body weight and activity not RMR itself.

 – Putting a focus on daily low-grade activity and caloric awareness are still your best bets to lose and keep weight off.
 This does not have to translate to suffering.